dustinpfister/blog_posts/_posts/threejs-vector3-multiply-scalar.md

 ## 4 - Conclusion

-So then the multiply scalar method is one of many tools in the toolbox that is the Vector3 class which is used for the value of the position attribute of the [Object3d class](/2018/04/23/threejs-object3d/) as well as with many other features in the over all library.
+So then the multiply scalar method is one of many tools in the toolbox that is the Vector3 class.
+This Vecotr3 class comes up when it comes to just about anything that has to do with a single point in space, so it is used for the value of the position attribute of the [Object3d class](/2018/04/23/threejs-object3d/) as well as with many other features in the over all library.
+With that said the multiply scalar method is a great tool for increasing the unit length of a vector without messing around with the direction of it.